-Mapping out a migration path for potential hardware change is critical to ensuring a longer life for your product, and ensuring you make the right hardware and GUI software decisions.
-Fortunately, you have options.
+Mapping out a migration path for potential hardware changes is critical to ensuring a longer life for your product, and ensuring you make the right hardware and GUI software decisions.

-The ease at which you can support multiple platforms is a direct result of the way Storyboard is architected; it was purpose-built to maximize the performance of each GUI on specific hardware.
+The ease at which you can support multiple platforms is a direct result of the way Storyboard is architected; it was purpose-built to maximize the performance of each GUI application on specific hardware.

 Furthermore, the Storyboard Engine is based on a modular plugin system, such that only the required components are included in the final system configuration for deployment.
 Not only does this reduce the application’s footprint, it allows the development team to scale functionality down for systems with minimal memory and CPU resources, such as those found on a typical MCU platform.

-Similarly, for manufacturers looking to take advantage of the more cost-effective MCU, or cross-over MCUs now available, they can be confident that their Storyboard GUI will be capable of being ported over with minimal disruption to existing development cycles.
+Similarly, for manufacturers looking to take advantage of the more cost-effective MCU, or cross-over MCUs now available, they can be confident that their Storyboard MPU GUI will be capable of being ported over with minimal disruption to existing development cycles.
 Design changes, if required, can also be done quickly and easily, ensuring that the desired user experience across their product line remains consistent and brilliant.

 Embedded graphics for the STM32 processor series

-In both these highly visual GUI examples running on the STM MCUs and MPUs, Storyboard has been leveraged to ensure the GUIs created take advantage of hardware capabilities, whether it be 3D acceleration, Chrom-ART Acceleration, or at the lower end - DMA 2D acceleration and Chrom-ART.
+In these highly visual GUI examples running on STM MCUs and MPUs, Storyboard was used to ensure the GUIs take advantage of hardware capabilities, whether it be 3D acceleration, Chrom-ART Acceleration, or DMA 2D acceleration and Chrom-ART.

 Advanced graphics for the dual-core STM32H7 MCU (with flexibility to scale beyond the MCU family)

-With the Cortex-M7 able to handle audio and generate rich graphics, and the Cortex-M4 running the Real Time control tasks, embedded GUIs built in Storyboard will always be of high resolution due to these added acceleration functionality.
+With the Cortex-M7 able to handle audio and generate rich graphics, and the Cortex-M4 running the Real Time control tasks, embedded GUIs built in Storyboard will always be of high resolution due to these added acceleration functionalities.